abergs/ubuntuonwindows/README.md

 In Ubuntu, you can find your entire C drive under `/mnt/c`.
 (You have the same permissions as the User you launched Ubuntu with)

 In Windows, you can find your entire Ubuntu installation under `%LocalAppData%\lxss`.
 (C:/Users/YOURUSERNAME/AppData/Local/lxss)

+## Disable ding/beep/bell sound when tabbing
+You know that annoying bell sound you get when you try to autocomplete something and it doesn't exist?
+It's super loud and annoying, so lets mute it.
+Run this command and restart your shell to give peace to your ears:

+`echo 'set bell-style none' >> ~/.inputrc`

+Restart your shell and it's quiet :)